 Horror movies, by their very nature, are odd.
-They are an entertainment that people participate in, the purpose of which is to feel fear.
-The experience is fictional, it's often non-reality based, but you'll feel very real fear.
-It's often stated that this otherwise unusual desire to be scared is directly related to the need for catharsis.
-When done right, when measured out in suspense or splatter, the feeling of intense dread is built up, layer upon layer, until all of a sudden -- BAM! -- death knocks down the door and turns on the terror with a knife blade or a chainsaw.
-The set-up and pay-off predicate our response, leading to a likeable (albeit, hardly "enjoyable" experience).
-It's the thrill of the ride that we seek in such films, not unlike a rock concert or an actual roller coaster.
+They are entertainment that people participate in, the purpose of which is to feel fear.
+The experience is fictional, it’s often non-reality-based, but you’ll feel very real fear.
+It’s often stated that this otherwise unusual desire to be scared is directly related to the need for catharsis.
+When done right, when measured out in suspense or splatter, the feeling of intense dread is built up, layer upon layer, until all of a sudden — BAM! — death knocks down the door and turns on the terror with a knife blade or a chainsaw.
+The set-up and pay-off predicate our response, leading to a likable (albeit, hardly “enjoyable” experience).
+It’s the thrill of the ride that we seek in such films, not unlike a rock concert or an actual roller coaster.

 Enjoy these ten films, which we think define the crackpot creep show conceit.
 Sure, there are others more famous or less loony, but when it comes to crazy, these titles from the last 30 years trump them all.

 Poor Bill.
 Even though he has everything he could ever want, he just doesn’t feel like he fits in with his hoity-toity parents.
 Turns out, he’s right.
 Partly, because he’s adopted, but also because his wealthy guardians (and their friends) are a weird race of shapeshifting creatures who literally eat the poor and disenfranchised.